Culiacán: Bridges and tunnels

 On 17 February 2014, investigators from Mexico and the United States learned that Joaquín Guzmán Loera, or El Chapo, was using underground sewage tunnels in Culiacán by constructing hatches connecting to the drainage network in the bathtubs of his city "stash houses".

-On at least one occasion, authorities chased Guzman into the tunnels, but lost him.
-An AP reporter said some of the tunnels were well lit, had wood paneling, and were air-conditioned.
+On at least one occasion, authorities chased Guzman into the tunnels but lost him.
+An AP reporter said some of the tunnels were well-lit, had wood paneling, and was air-conditioned.

 Highways and freeways

 Culiacán is a rail junction and is located on the Panamerican Highway that runs north to the United States and south to Guadalajara and Mexico City, and the Benito Juárez Highway or Maxipista, which is a toll road that runs parallel to the toll-free federal highway.
 It is connected to the north with Los Mochis and to the south with Mazatlán, Tepic, and Guadalajara with the Federal Highway 15.